Bionif92/Cursos-de-Programacion/React/React.md

 ### Introducing the useReducer Hook

-Reducer: A function that reduce one or more complex values to a simpler one
+Reducer: A hook to reduce multiple tasks to a function that can be call depending of type of action we need

 ```` context.jsx
 -- import { createContext, useState, useReducer } from 'react';